-Today’s post covers the website I built for Marldon Christmas Trees, my workplace, for the 2014 festive season.
-The basic website is built on WordPress, with a slew of custom plugin code to handle two booking forms and a customized letter from Santa designer which we’ve seen before.
-So, let’s dive in.
+Today we’re looking at the website for Marldon Christmas Trees for the 2014 festive season.
+It runs on WordPress with custom plugins to handle two booking forms and a customized letter from Santa designer which we’ve seen before.

 Design